helkaroui/RapidFlow/readme.md

 !--- Under Development ---!
 # RapidFlow
-RapidFlow is An open source framework for configuring, building, and deploying machine learning models in Python.
 RapidFlow is a visual frontend to make machine learning approachable for Engineers with basic knowledge in data science.
+It's maint for configuring, building, and deploying machine learning models in Python.

 RapidFlow is using Jupyter as its backend server.
 It also provides client and kernel management for working with kernels.

 based on [Flow.JS](https://github.com/totaljs/flow)